Dauthdaert/chest/README.md

 ```
 chest search --interactive
 ```
-Optionnally, a query can be added in order to populate the search box with an initial search term.
+Optionally, a query can be added in order to populate the search box with an initial search term.
 ```
 chest search --interactive <QUERY>
 ```

 Finally, if chest is installed as a **shell plugin**, interactive search is available through a keybinding (default Ctrl-h).
-Additionaly, if chest is invoked through the keybinding, confirming a selection adds the selected command to your next prompt.
+Additionally, if chest is invoked through the keybinding, confirming a selection adds the selected command to your next prompt.

 ### Reset
 If you get a database error after an update, it may be necessary to reset your saved commands.
 You can do so using the following command.